impredicative/gec/README.md

 * Changelog: https://github.com/impredicative/gec/releases
 * Mirror: https://gitee.com/impredicative/gec

-## Requirements
-Linux, along with the tools git, jq, gocryptfs, and git-sizer are required.
-These tools are covered in the [**Installation**](#installation) section.

-A dedicated [GitHub](https://github.com/) and [GitLab](https://gitlab.com/) account is required with an identical username on both sites!
-If using Firefox, the [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) add-on can be very useful.

 ## Limitations
 The known applicable size [limits](https://stackoverflow.com/a/59479166/) are tabulated below.
 If a hard limit is violated during a `commit`, `gec` will attempt to check it and error early, otherwise a `push` will simply fail.